Nathan-Bransby-NMT/dip-programming-prj-advanced-gui-evolve/journals/journal_nb.md

 > ---
 > - Continue to work on my video pre-processor, hopefully piecing together the functionality to identify when an IDE is open through pixel averaging.
 > - Discuss with the team where they are at, offering assistance where neccessary.
+> - As our team leader dropped out of the assignment I plan on organising the reassignment of a team leader

 > ### Issues and PRs
 > ---